Azure/data-api-builder/docs/getting-started/getting-started.md

 The `runtime` section is telling Data API builder to run in `development` mode.
 This means database errors will be surfaced and returned with full detail.
 This is great for development, but can be a security risk when running in production: that's why switching to `production` mode will disable this ability.

 The remaining property is the `entities` property and it is empty for now.
-This propety will contain all the object you want to be exposed as REST or GraphQL endpoints.
+This property will contain all the object you want to be exposed as REST or GraphQL endpoints.

 ## The sample scenario